List of countries by GDP (PPP) per capita

 A country's gross domestic product (GDP) at purchasing power parity (PPP) per capita is the PPP value of all final goods and services produced within an economy in a given year, divided by the average (or mid-year) population for the same year.
 This is similar to nominal GDP per capita but adjusted for the cost of living in each country.

-In 2023, the estimated average GDP per capita (PPP) of all of the countries was Int$22,452.
+In 2026, the estimated average GDP per capita (PPP) of all of the countries was $25,591.
 (Note: There have been no exclusive estimates for the world average by the IMF.
-2023 calculattions are based on the global GDP (PPP), and population estimates by the IMF.)
+2023 calculations are based on the global GDP (PPP), and population estimates by the IMF.)
 For rankings regarding wealth, see list of countries by wealth per adult.

 Method

 The gross domestic product (GDP) per capita figures on this page are derived from PPP calculations.
 Such calculations are prepared by various organizations, including the IMF and the World Bank.
 As estimates and assumptions have to be made, the results produced by different organizations for the same country are not hard facts and tend to differ, sometimes substantially, so they should be used with caution.

 Comparisons of national wealth are frequently made based on nominal GDP and savings (not just income), which do not reflect differences in the cost of living in different countries (see List of countries by GDP (nominal) per capita); hence, using a PPP basis is arguably more useful when comparing generalized differences in living standards between economies because PPP takes into account the relative cost of living and the inflation rates of the countries, rather than using only exchange rates, which may distort the real differences in income.

 This is why GDP (PPP) per capita is considered one of the indicators of a country's standard of living, The relation between GDP per capita and standard of living has been criticized.
-Alternative measures of standard of living include list of countries by average wage and disposable household and per capita income.
+Alternative measures of standard of living include list of countries by average wage, median income and disposable household and per capita income.
 GDP (PPP) and GDP (PPP) per capita are usually measured by international dollar, which is a hypothetical currency that has the same purchasing power in every economy as the U.S. dollar in the United States.
 The share of the shadow economy is significant in many European countries, ranging from less than 10 to over 40% of GDP.

 Since 2014, EU member states have been encouraged by Eurostat, the official statistics body, to include some illegal activities.